1) Cover your nose and mouth with a disposable tissue when you cough or sneeze.

-Soap and hot water are more effective for killing germs than alcohol hand sanitizer gels, but use a gel if you’ve no access to water.
+Soap and hot water are more effective for killing germs than alcohol hand sanitiser gels, but use a gel if you’ve no access to water.

-3) Regularly sanitize high traffic areas and regularly used items.
+3) Regularly sanitise high traffic areas and regularly used items.

 The dirtiest area of the workplace is NOT the bathroom.
 Regularly used items like your telephone, desk and keyboard, and communal/high-traffic items like door handles or photocopier buttons harbour the most germs.

-Make sure these oft-overlooked areas are regularly sanitized.
+Make sure these oft-overlooked areas are regularly sanitised.